 Live After 5

-This free, block-party style music series—taking place on the last Wednesday of each month—will be a celebration of women in music in 2024, featuring four electrifying evenings of tunes on Fayetteville St. in the heart of downtown Raleigh.
+This free, block-party style music series—taking place on second-to-last last Wednesday of each month—will feature four electrifying evenings of tunes on Fayetteville St. in the heart of downtown Raleigh.
+Lineup announcement coming April 30!

 Friday Night on White